 Minimum Asset Bankruptcies are intended for those on low incomes, who have few to no assets.
-They also must have debts of less than £17,000.
+They also must have debts of less than £25,000 (not including student loans).

 The reason why there exists a special type of bankruptcy for people on low income, is such bankruptcies are not likely to return any funds to creditors.

 It is, therefore, designed to be a low-cost form of bankruptcy that is administratively lite.

 It also discharges the consumer after six months, to allow them a fresh start.

 Who is eligible to apply for a Minimum Asset Bankruptcy?